Skip to Main Content

 Journal: An academic journal is a specialist publication where academics and researchers can publish and communicate their work.
 A journal publishes articles, research papers and reviews of a high quality that have been reviewed by experts in the subject.

 Databases: Library databases contain information about published academic research.
 Like journals, they contain peer reviewed articles but also reports, datasets, facts and figures, theses and dissertations and all manner of academic information related to your subject.
+You can browse our A-Z of Academic Databases by your subject area.
+Watch our video below for a demonstration.

 Using journals and databases should form part of your Search Strategy.
 For more information, see our Successful Searching Guide.

-Search for Journals & Journal Articles in LibrarySearch below
+Search for Journal Articles in LibrarySearch below

 Search for journal articles held by typing keywords into the box below.